briannemcgrath/WSAA-coursework/project/README.md

-# Web Services & Applications Project - Cosy Covers
+# Web Services & Applications Project - Game Vault

 This repository contains code and resources related to a project carried out for the Web Services & Applications module.

 ## Project Overview:

-**Cosy Covers** is a personal library management system that allows users to manage their own collection of books.
-Built with Flask, this project aims to provide a foundation for creating, reading, updating, and reading book records, along with search functionality.
-Future enhancements may include user authentication, book reviews, ratings, and external API integrations.
+**Game Vault** is a personal gaming catalogue where you can manage your collection of games.
+It lets you add games, update their details, delete entries, and search/filter by playform, genre, or play status.
+All going well, we will extende with features like reviews and ratings.

 ## Features:

-- **CRUD Operations:** Add, view, update, and delete books from your library.
+- **CRUD Operations:** Add, view, update, and delete game entries.
-- **Search:** Filter books by title, author, or genre.
+- **Search:** Filter games by title, platform, or genre.
-- **User Authentication (Maybe??):** Allow multiple users to manage their personal libraries
+- **User Authentication (Maybe??):** Allow multiple users to manage their own game catalogues.

 ## Prerequisities/How to Run:
 Before running the code, ensure you have the following (update as we go on):